By Spring Childcare · 11 May 2026

 • Create a safe space where your child feels comfortable expressing their emotions.

-• Validate their feelings to show empathy, by saying “I can see that you are feeling sad/angry”
+• Validate their feelings to show empathy, by saying “I wonder if you are feeling angry/sad?”

 Model Resilient Behaviour